 It has been shown that companies with connected employees are 25% more productive.
 To improve communication and be more productive, companies must have the right processes and tools in place.
 Companies that invest in the right online tools improve their productivity by 47%.

+Retaining talented employees should be the top priority for organizations.
 In the United States, 27% of employees voluntarily left their jobs in 2018 as they didn’t trust their organizations.
 Building trust should be the top priority for businesses and effective business communication will help achieve that.

 A good business communication policy will ensure a company’s remote workers are able to communicate with their teams irrespective of their geographic location.

 Whether your business operates with a hybrid, in-person, or fully virtual model; effective business communication is the need of the hour.
-We will provide 15 tips that you can follow if you want your business communication to be as effective as it can possibly be.

 Different communication channels are used for various situations.
 For remote working, audio calling may be an excellent way to keep everyone on the same page.
 For in-house projects, face-to-face meetings are often the best method of communication.
 Though emails are popular, it is inefficient and unreliable.
 With group chats, you can get stuck in long and never-ending conversations that demand your attention 24/7.
 It puts pressure on you to be online & available all the time.